upendrabhattarai/ForLoopsInShell/README.md

 <details>
   <summary></summary>

-- To demonstrate the fundamentals and inspire participants to explore further.
+- To demonstrate the fundamentals and encourage you all to explore more.
 </details>

 Loops are a programming construct that allows us to execute a block of code repeatedly over multiple items.
 Most languages have the concept of loops and they help us to automate repetitive tasks so that we don't have to type in the code multiple times.

 ---
 ## Syntax of For loop

-The structure of for loop in bash is as follows:

 ```bash
 for <variable> in <list>